vvundama/trioflowgate/README.md

 # flowgateAppendR
-This program pertains to flow cytometry, a method of immunophenotyping.
+All programs in this repo pertain to flow cytometry analysis.
 Here are fascinating applications of coding in academic medical research.